gavinshelley3/learning-node-express/lesson2/README.md

 export default App;

 ```

-Change the variable "myhostname" to your host URL.
-You can run this front end with:
+7. Now start the front end server
 ```sh
 npm start
 ```

 You now have a React front end for a ticket service.
-This could was created using `create-react-app`.
-Most of the relevant code is in `src/App.js`.

 ### State hooks